terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 |

 The rules for mapping the incoming request with a processing method can be specifying as attributes of \ ``@RequestMapping``\  annotation.

  .. tabularcolumns:: |p{0.10\linewidth}|p{0.10\linewidth}|p{0.80\linewidth}|
  .. list-table::
    :header-rows: 1
    :widths: 10 10 80

-   * - Sr.No.
+   * - Sr. No.
      - Attribute name
      - Description
    * - 1.